An overview of our privacy policy for pre-release users

 Data regarding personal identity can only be accessed by engineers and data scientists employed by UnScreen.
 In most instances, personal details are not accessed when examining activity logs.
 Occasionally, single lines of logged activity may be sent to our 3rd party bug tracking service, Sentry, for the purpose of debugging.
 Personally Identifiable Information is obfuscated in these logs.

-Individual logs and personally identifiable information are not shared with governments or other institutional third parties except where legally required by US, EU, UK, Canadian or Australian law.
-(This will only happen in extreme cases, such as terrorism investigations)
+Individual logs and personally identifiable information are not shared with governments or other institutional third parties except to US enforcement agencies in extreme circumstances (e.g., terrorism) when legally required by US law.

-Aggregated data (eg: "the average user is 2.1% more productive at 8am than 8pm") may be shared with accredited academic institutions and nonprofits for the purpose of improving online health and behaviors.
-That data may also be discussed and published by UnScreen for the purpose of raising awareness regarding harmful internet practices and best practices for reducing harmful use.
+Aggregated data not related to any individual user (eg: "the average user is 2.1% more productive at 8am than 8pm") may be shared with accredited academic institutions and nonprofits for the purpose of improving online health and behaviors.
+That data may also be discussed and published by UnScreen.
 It does not allow for disclosure of an individual users' logged data or identity, or any behaviors or trends attributable to an individual user.